urbvantransit/ios-pin-map-view/README.md

 ```

-You can also set your own MKMapView delegate while keeping DSCenterPinMapView core functionality by using updateDragging() un MKMapViewDelegate
+You can also set your own MKMapView delegate while keeping UrbvanCenterPinMapView core functionality by using updateDragging() un MKMapViewDelegate
 ```swift
 pinMapView.mapview.delegate = self